virus02/JavaScipt-Games/README.md

 Roll the dice:

 Rules :
-1. Enter winning score to start the game.
+1. Enter winning score to start the game and it has to be more than 0.
 2. If any player gets 1 in dice then it will switch to other palyer.
 3. Press "Hold" to hold the number and it will add to final score of the player.